SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 --form 'file=@[path_to_a_x_ray_image]'
 ```

-You sure can use tools like Postman, too.
-The reponse from the server should in both cases look like this:
+You can use tools like Postman, too.
+The response from the server should look like this:

 ![API response](./images/postman.png)

 We've done it.
-We have a production server on which our model is running and making predictions.
-To complete the ML Cycle, we still have to set up additional monitoring for our server and evaluate our model against the predictions it makes.
+We have a production server on which our model is running.
+To complete the ML Cycle, we still have to set up additional monitoring and evaluate our model against its classification.
 Because these steps depend strongly on the use case and your requirements, I will skip this step.
 But if you want to keep going, I recommend the ELK-Stack for your server monitoring ([https://www.elastic.co/log-monitoring](https://www.elastic.co/log-monitoring)), and here ist an excellent blog post from Nanonets about model evaluation: [https://nanonets.com/blog/machine-learning-production-retraining](https://nanonets.com/blog/machine-learning-production-retraining)

-We're done now.
-If you want to change something in the codebase, you have to start your instance, log into your server, execute the shell-Script, upload your data to your data store, and shut down your server again.
-It is relatively easy, but I think we can still do better.
+But we're not done now.
+If you want to change something in the codebase, you have to rerun everything.
+You have to start your instances, log into your servers, execute the shell-scripts, upload the data to your data store, and shut down every server afterward.
+I think we can do better.

 <br>
 <br>

 ## CI / CD with GitHub Actions

-In most cases, you want to execute the ML Cycle when you have made changes to your code, e.g., improved your model or changed your pipeline.
-It would also be ideal if the process could run automatically when you create a Pull Request so you won't have to run it on your own.
+In most cases, you want to execute the whole ML Cycle when you have made changes to your code, e.g., improved your model or updated your pipeline.
+It would also be ideal if the process could run automatically when you create a Pull Request so you won't have to start it on your own.

 Welcome to GitHub Actions!
 GitHub Actions allow us to define steps that will be executed automatically every time we create a pull request or merge a feature branch into our main branch.